Licensed Practical Nurse, LPN - Outpatient Gastroenterology

-LICENSURE AND/OR CERTIFICATION: Current state license as a Licensed Practical Nurse in the District of Columbia, Maryland or Virginia, or any combination as required based on work location(s).
+LICENSURE AND/OR CERTIFICATION: Current state license as a Licensed Practical Nurse in the District of Columbia, Maryland, or Virginia, or any combination as required based on work location(s).
 Basic Life Support (BLS)/Cardiopulmonary Resuscitation (CPR) certification through the American Heart Association (AHA).

 EXPERIENCE: Prefer one year of work experience in a healthcare setting, preferably in an ambulatory care setting.

 SPECIAL KNOWLEDGE/SKILLS/ABILITIES: Knowledge of principles and skills needed for practical nursing to provide patient care and treatment.
-Knowledge of examinations, diagnostic and treatment room procedures.
+Knowledge of examinations and diagnostic and treatment room procedures.
 Knowledge of medications and their effects on patients.
 Ability to calculate dosages as needed.
 Skill in administering a variety of treatments and medication, as directed.
 Ability to take vital signs and maintain records.
 Computer skills and aptitude, and prefer experience with EHR systems.
 Knowledge of common safety hazards and precautions to maintain a safe work environment.
-Good interpersonal skills to establish and maintain effective working relationships with patient, medical staff and the public.
+Good interpersonal skills to establish and maintain effective working relationships with patient, medical staff, and the public.
 Ability to react calmly and effectively in emergency situations.